 The stamp photograph is by Bruce Hood.

-Roberstons Point Lighthouse is located in Cremorne Point, a harbour-side suburb on the lower North Shore of Sydney.
+LRoberstons Point Lighthouse is located in Cremorne Point, a harbour-side suburb on the lower North Shore of Sydney.
 Positioned in the shores of Sydney Harbour, it’s connected to the shore by a short timber walkway.
 Its eight-metre-high, mains-powered tower is an early example of the use of reinforced concrete in Australian lighthouse construction.
-It has a distinctive blinking green light, which flashes at three-second intervals.
+It has a distinctive blinking green light, which flashes at three second intervals.

 The stamp photograph is by Ryan Payne.

 The construction of the 1883 Macquarie Lighthouse was necessitated by the fact that the original Macquarie Lighthouse (1818) had begun to disintegrate.
 Tours of the lighthouse are run by the Sydney Harbour Federation Trust and the grounds can be accessed year round as part of Sydney’s Great Coastal Walk.

 This content was produced at the time of the stamp issue release date and will not be updated.

 We don’t want you to miss out on opportunities that

 support your collecting and make it even more enjoyable.